 If we get 1000 applications and have 10 days to read them, we have to read about 100 a day.
 That means a YC partner who reads your application will on average have already read 50 that day and have 50 more to go.
 Yours has to stand out.
 So you have to be exceptionally clear and concise.
 Whatever you have to say, give it to us right in the first sentence, in the simplest possible terms.

-All six YC partners read applications.
-We each do it separately, to avoid groupthink, so I'm not sure exactly what the others do, but it's probably similar to what I do.
+All the YC partners read applications.
+We each do it separately, to avoid groupthink, so I’m not sure exactly what the others do, but it’s probably similar to what I do.

-The first question I look at is the 7th, "What is your company going to make?"
-This isn't the question I care most about, but I look at it first because I need something to hang the application on in my mind.
+The first question I look at is, “What is your company going to make?”
+This isn’t the question I care most about, but I look at it first because I need something to hang the application on in my mind.

 One reason founders resist giving matter-of-fact descriptions is that they seem to constrain your potential.
 “But it’s so much more than a database with a wiki UI!”
 The problem is, the less constraining your description, the less you’re saying.
 So it’s better to err on the side of matter-of-factness.